Paradoxdruid/fealden/README.md

 ----------------------

+### Authors

 **Fealden** is developed as academic software by the [Bonham Lab](http://www.bonhamlab.com) and Dr. Andrew J. Bonham at the [Metropolitan State University of Denver](http://www.msudenver.edu).
 It is licensed under the LGPL v3.0.

+Contributors include: Dr. Andrew J. Bonham (initial and ongoing development), Jody Stephens (early implementation), Becky Addison (earl implementation), Aviva Bulow (code rewrite and current approach), and Austin Haider (further development).